microbio-hackathon-2024/bacterial-genomics-handbook/_questions/17-reference-genome.md

 step: data_preparation
 ---

+To be able to compare samples, it is mandatory to pick a {% glossary reference %} to be able to use reference-based methods.
+The choice of a reference must be done according to several criteria.

 ## Completeness

-Prioritize a reference genome with minimal gaps or Ns to avoid mapping issues and ensure accurate variant calling.
+Prioritize a genome with minimal gaps or Ns to avoid mapping issues and ensure accurate variant calling.

 ## Relevance